History of Los Angeles: Oil discovery

 Oil was discovered by Edward L. Doheny in 1892, near the present location of Dodger Stadium.
 The Los Angeles City Oil Field was the first of many fields in the basin to be exploited, and in 1900 and 1902, respectively, the Beverly Hills Oil Field and Salt Lake Oil Field were discovered a few miles west of the original find.
 Los Angeles became a center of oil production in the early 20th century, and by 1923, the region was producing one-quarter of the world's total supply; it is still a significant producer, with the Wilmington Oil Field having the fourth-largest reserves of any field in California.

-Conflicts

-With the growth of Los Angeles, came conflicts and a high crime rate.
-Some of the conflicts were racial.